Bass Lake Preserve is a 606-acre preserve in Munson Township.

 Ohio's last known indigenous population of brook trout.
 It is Geauga Park District’s intent to protect this natural area in

 The Bass Lake community was established on the west side of the lake in the early 20th century, consisting primarily of summer cottages.
 In the 1950s residents began to build new and convert older cottages into year-round residences.
 In addition to recreation the land was also used for farming and maple syrup production, and celery was grown in a nearby peat bog.

-Access to Bass Lake for boating and/or fishing is open to the public by permit only from dawn to dusk.
+Access to Bass Lake for boating is open to the public by permit only from dawn to dusk.
 In deference to the management plan approved by the Ohio Environmental Protection Agency, Geauga Park District restricts the number of boats permitted on the lake each day.
 All Ohio boating and fishing licensing and safety regulations apply.

 Open water boating season is generally April through November, when anglers may enjoy catches of largemouth bass, yellow bullhead, bluegill, pumpkinseed, yellow perch and white crappie.

 To view a map of Bass Lake Preserve, click here.